 If a course is repeated, in which the grade is acceptable to the degree or certificate program, it may effect your TAP award.
 Please check with the Financial Aid Office if you have further questions.

 Academic departments reserve the right to determine if a course content is no longer current, thereby making it necessary for the student to repeat the course so it will be relevant to their degree or certificate program.
 The student however, must have eligibility for the award.

 This award is available to you if you are taking less than 12 credit hours, but at least 6 credit hours in a semester at MVCC.
 You must be a resident of NYS, be matriculated in an approved program, have tuition of at least $100. per year, and be in good academic standing.

 Applications are available online or in the Financial Aid Office, and must be submitted prior to the first day of classes.
-A copy of your 2010 NYS Tax Return must accompany the application.
+A copy of the NYS Tax Return preceding the academic year for which you wish to apply, must accompany the application.
 Tuition cannot be deferred against this award.
 MVCC must determine your eligibility based on mid-term grades, and must take into account the total amount of funding allocated to MVCC and the number of eligible recipients.

 Other NYS Programs